-You can find the answer to this using an online tool.
-Pingdom is one such tool.
+You can find the answer to this using an online tool like Pingdom.
 By entering your web page URL into Pingdom’s speed tester and choosing to test it from a server in the UK, you can get a good impression of how long it would take a UK-based user to access your web page.
 If you are scoring under 2 seconds, then you’re within the average user’s attention span.
 If you have anything over 2 seconds, that’s a sign your website could use some improvement.

 Why Does Website Speed Matter?

 - Users’ attention spans are shorter than ever before.
 If you can’t show them the content they are looking for immediately – they’ll simply click away and look at something else instead.